jdmax/QMeterSim/README.md

 ![Screenshot of notebook controls and output.](notebook.PNG)

 There is an optional simulated signal to turn on to gauge the relative size and direction of a polarization signal as the circuit changes.
 This is somewhat realistic for protons, and uses approximations from Hill [[2]](#2) and values from Seely [[3]](#3).
+It enters as a multiplicative scale to the inductance.

 ## Author